wkeeling/selenium-wire/README.rst

 If a fully completed request is not seen within the timeout period, a ``TimeoutException`` is raised.

-The ``wait_for_request()`` method does a substring match on the path, so you can pass just the part that uniquely identifies the request:
+The ``wait_for_request()`` method does a substring match on the path so you can pass just the part that uniquely identifies the request:

 .. code:: python